Wilwin2897/STM_MBE_Automation/README.md

 able to obtain all parameters in real-time which are essential for quality control.

-Modular control is finished EXCEPT for: Beam Flux Monitor and Filament current source Live plotting and data logging is only for STM+MBE Combivac pressure gauge, Eurotherms, Lakeshore336, TLC500, Load-Lock pressure Gauge, FUG Voltage
+Modular control is finished EXCEPT for: Beam Flux Monitor and Filament current source

+Live plotting and data logging is only for STM+MBE Combivac pressure gauge, Eurotherms, Lakeshore336, TLC500, Load-Lock pressure Gauge, FUG Voltage

-Effusion Cells power sources need to buy serial ethernet cable (We don't have) Filament current source and Beam flux monitor has not been integrated in the system
+Effusion Cells power sources need to buy serial ethernet cable (which we don't have) Filament current source and Beam flux monitor has not been integrated in the system

 For tutorial on adding a new module, please check the main.py file, all details are included there.

+Hardware connection, just connect the ethernet cable from the network switch to your computer + USB serial cables for the FUG Pressure monitor

 ![image](https://user-images.githubusercontent.com/41424369/195020968-bc34524d-581b-4e4b-934f-52f3ffdbdf86.png)
 ![image](https://user-images.githubusercontent.com/41424369/195021007-916cc9fe-9fb6-4157-b823-ae55ed1b3e72.png)